TezBaydu/Milestone-Project-3-Cooking/TEST.md

 ## User Story testing

 ### Browsers
-The user is currently in Britain and not wanting to book any trips abroad.
+The user is wanting to find dining ideas

 * This user wants to:
 1. Be able to navigate through the website easily.
-    - Fixed top Nav bar showing sections to navigate to.
-    - Fixed site logo on top left of nav bar for user to navigate to home section.
-2. Understand what site is providing (at this stage).
-    - Synopsis on Home section.
-3. To be able to see and be aware of recommended locations and various elements associated with them.
-    - Interest recommendations of Activities, Restaurants and Hotels.
-    - More Info buttons directing user to associated sites.
-4. To be able to navigate and interact with map to get better understanding of location.
-    - Map markers showing several recommended locations.
-    - Interactive google map which can be zoomed in and expanded for larger devices.
+2. Learn about various recipes.
-5. Be able to navigate to relevant social links.
+3. Be able to navigate to relevant social links.
-    - Footer at bottom with buttons directing to social sites.
-6. Be able to contact site company and be part of newsletter/e-mail contact list.
+4. Be able to make contact for queries and newsletter sign up.
-    - Contact section has a form which has required fields to make contact.
-    - Notification both on site and direct email to ensure response has been recieved.

 ### Members
-The user is currently in Britain and not wanting to book any trips abroad.
+The user is wanting to find, store and share dining ideas
 *   This user wants to:
 1. Be able to navigate through the website easily.
-    - Fixed top Nav bar showing sections to navigate to.
-    - Fixed site logo on top left of nav bar for user to navigate to home section.
-2. Understand what site is providing (at this stage).
-    - Synopsis on Home section.
-3. To be able to see and be aware of recommended locations and various elements associated with them.
-    - Interest recommendations of Activities, Restaurants and Hotels.
-    - More Info buttons directing user to associated sites.
-4. To be able to navigate and interact with map to get better understanding of location.
-    - Map markers showing several recommended locations.
-    - Interactive google map which can be zoomed in and expanded for larger devices.
+2. Learn about various recipes.
-5. Be able to navigate to relevant social links.
+3. Be able to navigate to relevant social links.
-    - Footer at bottom with buttons directing to social sites.
-6. Be able to contact site company and be part of newsletter/e-mail contact list.
+4. Be able to make contact for queries, technical issues and newsletter sign up.
-    - Contact section has a form which has required fields to make contact.
-    - Notification both on site and direct email to ensure response has been recieved.
+5. Be able to create, read, update and delete their profile and recipe data.

 ### Web Developer
 This user is looking for imagery or influence for another project.

 * They want to be able to:
 1. Have easy navigation.
-    - Fixed top Nav bar..
-    - Fixed logo on top left of nav bar for user to navigate to home page.

 2. Find how the website was created.
     - [README.md](https://github.com/TezBaydu/Milestone-Project-3-cooking#introduction) file created detailing why and how website was created.
     - Contact form can also be used for General enquiries.